 Image notifications send you a snapshot image of what’s happening in front of your Blink camera, so you can easily see activity without opening the Blink app.
-With a quick look at your notification, you can know immediately if you need to open up Live View to take a closer look, or if you’d rather wait and review your video later.
-Click to learn more about how to receive notifications of motion detection.
+With a quick look at your notification, you can know immediately if you need to open up Live View to take a closer look, or wait and review your video later.
+Learn more about how to receive notifications of motion detection.

 In order to view image notifications, your Early Notification camera setting must be disabled.
 Click to learn more about Early Notifications in the Blink app.